CESNET/metacentrum-user-docs/docs/software/sw-list/alphafold.md

 ## Kubernetes

-Another option is to use [Kubernetes service](https://docs.cerit.io/), which offers [AlphaFold as a web application](https://docs.cerit.io/en/web-apps/alphafold).
+Another option is to use [Kubernetes service](https://docs.cerit.io/), which offers [Foldify as a web application](https://docs.cerit.io/en/web-apps/foldify).
+Foldify is a web application based on Alphafold, with available tools - AlphaFold2, ColabFold, OmegaFold and ESMFold.

 ## Remote desktop